-Supporting the goals of UCEM, a team of faculty from the four participating departments serve as its coordinating committee: Leslie Kolodziejski, principal investigator; Rohan Abeyaratne, professor and graduate officer of mechanical engineering; Kristala Prather, professor of chemical engineering; and Mark Bathe, professor and graduate officer of biological engineering — as well as the assistant dean for diversity initiatives in the Office of Graduate Education (OGE).
-In addition, the team leverages Institute-wide efforts focused on community, equity, inclusion, and diversity through physics professor and Institute Community and Equity Officer Edmund Bertschinger, as well as through Senior Associate Dean for Graduate Education Blanche Staton.
+Supporting the goals of UCEM, a team of faculty from the four participating departments serve as its coordinating committee: Leslie Kolodziejski, principal investigator; Rohan Abeyaratne, professor and graduate officer of mechanical engineering; Kristala Prather, professor of chemical engineering; and Mark Bathe, professor and graduate officer of biological engineering — as well as the OGE UCEM Program Coordinator.
+In addition, the team leverages Institute-wide efforts focused on community, equity, inclusion, and diversity through the Institute Community and Equity Office, as well as through Senior Associate Dean for Graduate Education Blanche Staton.

 Alfred P. Sloan Foundation Minority PhD Program